VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/working-with-import/import-data-from-csv-files.md

 Steps to import items from the csv file:

 1. The CSV import file should be uploaded in the assets storage.
 2. Go to the module appropriate to the import entity.
-E.g. go toВ **Catalog**В moduleВ ImportВ tab to import categories structrue, items etc. Go toВ **Settings**В moduleВ TaxesВ tabВ ImportВ sub-tab.
+E.g. go to **Catalog** module Import tab to import categories structrue, items etc. Go to **Settings** module Taxes tab Import sub-tab.
 3. If you already have import job that matches your needs to import entities go to step 5.
 4. Add import job.